Grant Dawson Explains Tony Ferguson Post-fight Call Out

 “I’m not upset about it.
 I understand how this works.
 I’m not upset.
 I get it.
 But, I think a win over Tony Ferguson; I think a finish over Tony Ferguson really stamps my name out there and shows people, ‘Hey, this guy’s for real.’
 Also, I can’t wait to be ranked on Monday.
 I’ve been waiting my whole life to get ranked.
 I’m getting ranked on Monday.”

-This victory improved Dawson’s record to 19-1-1, and he’s now 3-0-1 in the UFC”s lightweight division, securing all three wins via third round finish.
-He just doesn’t get tired, his wrestling and MMA grappling is always on point, and his striking also looked incredibly last night.
+This victory improved Dawson’s record to 19-1-1, and he’s now 3-0-1 in the UFC”s lightweight division, securing all three wins via third-round finish.
+He just doesn’t get tired, his wrestling and MMA grappling is always on point, and his striking also looked incredible last night.

 Who would you like to see Grant Dawson face next?